hacxy/json2typebox/README.md

 Json2Typebox is a code generation tool that transforms Json Data into [TypeBox](https://github.com/sinclairzx81/typebox) type.

-Targets Browsers and Node.js .
+Browsers and Node.js can both be used.

 ## Install